 (3) Based on the information in (1), an estimate of the water supplier's water demand projections for 10 and 20 years, and at the option of the municipal water supplier, longer periods; Meets requirement.
-See page 3-9, Section 3.6 analysis of alternative sources of water that considers Clarification required.
+See page 3-9, Section 3.6 (4) A comparison of the projected water needs and the sources of water currently available to the municipal water supplier and to any other suppliers to be served considering the reliability of existing sources; Clarification required.
 See pages 4-3 through 4-4, Figure 4.1, Table 4.4 Please modify this section to reflect what is listed in OAR 690-086-0170 (2) above.
 As it is unclear which permits the City is requesting greenlight water under and how much they are requesting under each permit.
 See comments above.
-Tated under existing permits is necessary to meet the needs shown in (3), an availability, reliability, feasibility and likely environmental impacts.
-The analysis shall consider the extent to which the project Ÿ (a) Implementation of conservation measures identified under OAR 690-086-0150; Does not meet requirement.
+(5) If any expansion or initial diversion of water allocated under existing permits is necessary to meet the needs shown in (3), an analysis of alternative sources of water that considers availability, reliability, feasibility and likely environmental impacts.
+The analysis shall consider the extent to which the projected water needs can be satisfied through: (a) Implementation of conservation measures identified under OAR 690-086-0150; Does not meet requirement.
 See pages 4-6 through 4-10, Section 4.6 and 4.7.
 This section does not address how implementation of conservation measures such as a reduction in non-revenue water will delay the need to initiate diversion of water under either of the City's extended permits is mentioned in this section?
 With water loss of approximately 36.9% the City is potentially losing 0.86cfs of groundwater to leakage.
 Meets requirement.
-See page 4-5. (b) Interconnection with other municipal supply Meets requirement. systems and cooperative regional water management; and See pages 4-6 through 4-10, Section 4.6 and 4.7. (c) Any other conservation measures that would provide water at a cost that is equal to or lower than the cost of other identified sources.
+See page 4-5. (b) Interconnection with other municipal supply systems and cooperative regional water management; and Meets requirement.
+See pages 4-6 through 4-10, Section 4.6 and 4.7. (c) Any other conservation measures that would provide water at a cost that is equal to or lower than the cost of other identified sources.
 Does not meet requirement.
 See pages 4-6 through 4-10, Section 4.6 and 4.7.
 This is not addressed in this section.
 Meets requirement.